prysmaticlabs/documentation/website/docs/testnet/zinken.md

 docker run -it -v %LOCALAPPDATA%\Eth2:/data -p 4000:4000 -p 13000:13000 -p 12000:12000/udp gcr.io/prysmaticlabs/prysm/beacon-chain:latest --datadir=/data --rpc-host=0.0.0.0 --monitoring-host=0.0.0.0 --http-web3provider=<YOUR_ETH1_NODE_ENDPOINT> --zinken
 ```

+You will be asked to do a one time acknowledgement of our [Terms of Use](https://github.com/prysmaticlabs/prysm/blob/master/TERMS_OF_SERVICE.md).
+You can also read the legal terms first, then confirm them via a flag using --accept-terms-of-use in both your beacon node and validator.

 This will sync up the beacon node with the latest cannonical head block in the network.
 The Docker `-d` flag can be appended before the `-v` flag to launch the process in a detached terminal window.

 </TabItem>